dlzmoe/hexo-simple9/README.md

 If you can click a small star before using it, the author would be very grateful; of course, if you find it troublesome, it doesn't matter, welcome to use the theme, and hope to bring you a good experience.

-If you think the download speed is too slow, please click [here](https://gitee.com/shuxhan/hexo-theme-simple99), the author will update the warehouse synchronously in gitee.

 The warehouse will be maintained for a long time.
 Welcome to leave a message on Issues or come to my blog to communicate.If you want to use certain functions, but the theme does not have it, you are welcome to submit your ideas in Issues, and the author thinks good suggestions will be adopted.

 Supports perfect display on PC and mobile terminals.